Keith-Maxwell/MAKADAM/README.md

 First, install the software by following the instructions in the section [installation](#installation)

-Use the command `mariokart2excel` followed by the arguments and options.
+Use the command `makadam` followed by the arguments and options.
 The detailed list of arguments is shown with :

 ```
-mariokart2excel --help
+makadam --help
 ```

 The output is :

 ```
-Usage: mariokart2excel [OPTIONS] IMG_DIR PLAYERS...
+Usage: makadam [OPTIONS] IMG_DIR PLAYERS...

   Read the finish grid from MarioKart screenshots and fill an Excel workbook
   with the results